-Kasandra McNeil Sr. Benefits Specialist 713-313-4243 Kasandra.mcneil@tsu.edu
+Senior Employee Relations Coordinator 713-313-7881 Kashonda.Hurst@tsu.edu

-WELCOME NEW EMPLOYEE YOU QUALIFY FOR A FULL BENEFITS PACKAGE
+WELCOME, NEW EMPLOYEE!
+YOU QUALIFY FOR A FULL BENEFITS PACKAGE.

-Congratulations on your new job.
+Congratulations on your new job!

 You qualify for benefits through the Texas Employees Group Benefits Program (GBP).
 The Employees Retirement System of Texas (ERS) manages the GBP for the State of Texas.
-The program offers you a full benefits package in addition to your salary.
+The program offers you valuable insurance and related benefits in addition to your salary.

-For more information about your benefits, look for the New Employee Benefits Guide for employees of higher education institutions and agencies that don't participate in ERS retirement on this page: https://ers.texas.gov/New-Employee of the ERS website, www.ers.texas.gov.
+For more information about your benefits, look for the New Employee Benefits Guide for employees of higher education institutions and agencies that don't participate in ERS retirement at ers.texas.gov/ New-Employee.